 Though this figure of the Abrahamic Satan may have also been intentionally constructed to transform the horned Pagan gods - such as the Celts' Cernunnos - into an figure of enmity, his first appearance (of many) in relation to Halloween is as the leader (and sometimes sex partner) of the witches (Morton 23).
 This conceptual marriage of Satan and the witch heralded the beginning of what Silvia Federici calls The Great European Witch-Hunt.
-In Caliban and the Witch, Federici traces the lineage of this coordinated mass murder beyond just the Christian elite's fear of paganism into a whole world of popular peasant revolts and the powerful, undomesticated women^I who likely organized them.
+In Caliban and the Witch, Federici traces the lineage of this coordinated mass murder beyond just the Christian elite's fear of paganism into a whole world of popular peasant revolts and the powerful, undomesticated women1 who likely organized them.
 By highlighting that many of these women lived alone, relied on public assistance, were sexually "promiscuous," and encouraged non-procreative sex (by means of contraception and abortions), early state-builders were able target these embodied impediments to patriarchal governance, heteronormativity, population growth, compulsory labor, domestication, and social order - in a word, civilization - by portraying them as enemies to life itself (Morton 21-22; Federici 179-184):

-Witches were accused of conspiring to destroy the generative power of humans and animals, of procuring abortions, and of belonging to an infanticidal sect devoted to killing children and offering dents, who get to know them as more than a uniform.
-The police work with local groups, businesses, churches, and the like to address the concerns and problems of the neighborhood.
+Witches were accused of conspiring to destroy the generative power of humans and animals, of procuring abortions, and of belonging to an infanticidal sect devoted to killing children and offering work with local groups, businesses, churches, and the like to address the concerns and problems of the neighborhood.
 Pacification is simply an expansion of this concept to include greater development and security assistance (Williams 91).